Elizabeth A Dailey, MD

 • About

-Dr. Dailey is dedicated to getting her patients back to the activities they love.
-She is a board-certified orthopaedic surgeon whose practice is focused on arthritis care and treatment of knee and hip disorders, including joint replacement surgery.
+Dr. Dailey is dedicated to helping her patients return to the activities they love.
+She is a board-certified orthopaedic surgeon specializing in arthritis care and the treatment of knee and hip disorders, including joint replacement surgery.

-Dr. Dailey was born and raised in Moline, Illinois and attended the University of Notre Dame undergraduate with a dual-major degree in Government and Pre-professional Studies (Pre-Med).
-Between undergraduate and medical school, she worked for one year as an AmeriCorps Volunteer in San Antonio, Texas.
-Returning to the Midwest, she performed orthopaedic research as a technician in the Upper Extremity Orthopaedic Research Lab at the University of Chicago.
-Orthopaedic surgery combines her passion for helping others with her love of musculoskeletal biomechanics.
+Originally from Moline, Illinois, Dr. Dailey attended the University of Notre Dame, where she earned a dual degree in Government and Pre-Professional Studies (Pre-Med).
+Between undergraduate and medical school, she served as an AmeriCorps volunteer in San Antonio, Texas.
+She later returned to the Midwest to work as a research technician in the Upper Extremity Orthopaedic Research Lab at the University of Chicago.
+Her passion for orthopaedic surgery reflects a commitment to helping others combined with a strong interest in musculoskeletal biomechanics.

-Dr. Dailey develops treatment plans based on individualized planning and shared decision making with each patient.
-Her research interests include outcomes of total joint replacement, resident education, and quality improvement for surgical patients.
-She serves as the ASC Physician Lead for the Michigan Arthroplasty Collaborative Quality Initiative, creating quality improvement resources and guidance for surgery centers performing joint replacements across the state of Michigan.
+Dr. Dailey develops individualized treatment plans through a shared decision-making approach with each patient.
+Her research interests include outcomes of total joint replacement, resident education, and quality improvement in surgical care.
+She currently serves as co-director for the Michigan Arthroplasty Collaborative Quality Initiative, supporting quality improvement efforts for surgery centers across the state.

 Links